Built-in Conditions Reference

 5 ->register();

-WordPress Package Conditions#Copied!
+WordPress Package Conditions#

 WordPress package conditions are available only when WordPress is detected.
 They provide access to WordPress-specific functionality and query information.

-Generic WordPress is_* Conditions#Copied!
+Generic WordPress is_* Conditions#

 MilliRules supports any WordPress conditional tag function through the IsConditional class.
 Any function starting with is_ (like is_singular(), is_home(), is_archive(), is_category(), etc.) can be used as a condition.